friedt/assigment/README.md

 # Configuration

 ### Webpack
-This project uses Webpack as a buildtool which is configured in webpack.config.js.
+This project uses Webpack as a buildtool which is configured in webpack.config.js. <br>
-There are 3 loaders configured which handle the html, scss and js files To get more information about the configuration options, see: <a href="https://webpack.js.org">https://webpack.js.org</a>
+There are 3 loaders configured which handle the html, scss and js files.<br>
+To get more information about the configuration options, see: <a href="https://webpack.js.org">https://webpack.js.org</a>

 Webpack Plugins used: